z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math16/README.md

   *  Mantissa calculations are done with 16-bits (11-bits plus 5-bits for rounding).
 Rounding is a simple method, but can be if required it can be expanded to the IEEE standard with a performance penalty.

-  *  All functions are calculated with a 16-bit internal mantissa calculation path, without rounding, to provide the maximum accuracy when repeated multiplications and additions are required.
+  *  All functions are calculated with a 16-bit internal mantissa calculation path, as this is a natural size for the z80, to provide the maximum accuracy when repeated multiplications and additions are required.

-  *  Higher functions are written in C, for maintainability, and draw upon the intrinsic functions including the square root, square, and polynomial evaluation, as well as the 4 standard arithmetic functions.

-  *  Power and trigonometric functions' accuracy and speed can be traded by managing their polynomial series coefficient tables and algorithms.
-More coefficients and iterations provides higher accuracy at the expense of performance.
-A combination of the Cephes Math library, and the Hi-Tech C library coefficients are provided by default.
-Alternative coefficient tables can be implemented without impacting the code.

-  *  The square root (through the inverse square root function) is seeded using the Quake magic number method, with two Newton-Raphson iterations for accuracy.
+  *  To be added - The square root (through the inverse square root function) is seeded using the Quake magic number method, with two Newton-Raphson iterations for accuracy.
 Again, accuracy and speed can be traded depending on the application by removing one or two iterations, for example for game usage.

-## IEEE-754 Floating Point Format
+## IEEE-754 Half Precision Floating Point Format

-The z88dk floating point format (compatible with Intel/ IEEE, etc.) is as follows:
+The z88dk half precision floating point format (compatible with Intel/ IEEE, etc.) is as follows:

 ```
   hl = seeeeemm mmmmmmmm (s-sign, e-exponent, m-mantissa)